-Best credit cards for bad credit from our partners
+Best credit cards for bad credit of November 2019

-From qualifying for the best credit card reward offers to receiving favorable rates on auto loans and mortgages, your credit score can have a major impact on your life.
+From qualifying for the best credit card reward offers from our partners to receiving favorable rates on auto loans and mortgages, your credit score can have a major impact on your life.

 Information about you and your credit experiences, like your bill-paying history; the number, age, and types of accounts you have; outstanding debt; and collection actions is used to develop your credit score.
 If you have a long history of effectively managing your credit, you're likely to have a decent credit score, but if you've never used a credit card or have negative information on your credit report, such as a history of missing payments, you may struggle to secure a loan, rent an apartment, get a job, or qualify for good credit card offers.